vietnlp/etnlp/README.md

 - `-input-c2v`: character embedding file
 - `solveoov:1`: to solve OOV words of the 1st embedding.
 Similarly for more than one embedding: e.g., `solveoov:1:2`.

 [1] Nils Reimers and Iryna Gurevych, Reporting Score Distributions Makes a Difference: Performance Study of LSTM-networks for Sequence Tagging, 2017, http://arxiv.org/abs/1707.09861, arXiv.

+## 3. Visualizer: to explore the embedding space and compare between different embeddings.

 # II.
 Available Lexical Resources
 ## 1. Word Analogy List for Vietnamese